richardschoen/iforgit/git-remove-file-fromrepo.md

 Normally you might leave an old file in your git repository for for history tracking, but there will be times you might want to remove a file from your git repository altogether.

-## Git has a hard time when cloning a repo that contains a file name that ends with a period
+## Scenario: Git has a hard time when cloning a repo that contains a file name that ends with a period
 You may have accidentally checked in a file name that ends with a period.
 Ex: ```FILE001.```

 Now when you clone your repository to a PC for use with a git client, you get errors and the repo won't check out.
 How can this be fixed ?